 What Makes a Holographic Will Valid

-A holographic will is an exception to the standard execution requirements under Arizona law.
+A holographic will is an exception to the standard execution requirements.
 Where a typical will needs two witnesses, a holographic will needs none.
-The key requirement is that the signature and the material provisions, meaning the core terms of who gets what, must be in the testator's own handwriting.
+The key requirement is that the signature and the material provisions, meaning the core terms of who gets what, must be in the testator's own handwriting and signed by the testator personally.

 A will that does not comply with section 14-2502 is valid as a holographic will, whether or not witnessed, if the signature and the material provisions are in the handwriting of the testator.

-A.R.S. § 14-2503This means a handwritten note on a piece of paper can serve as a legally valid will in Arizona, as long as the essential terms and the signature are in the person's own handwriting.
+A.R.S. § 14-2503This means a handwritten note on a piece of paper can serve as a legally valid will, as long as the essential terms and the signature are in the person's own handwriting.
 It does not need to be on any special form, and it does not need a notary.
+The person writing it must still be of sound mind at the time.

 Why Holographic Wills Carry Risk

 While holographic wills are legally valid, they are among the most frequently contested documents in estate disputes.
-Without witnesses or a self-proving affidavit, proving that the handwriting actually belongs to the deceased falls on the person trying to enforce the will.
-Handwriting experts may be needed, and family members may dispute the document's authenticity.
+Without witnesses or a self-proving affidavit, proving that the handwriting belongs to the deceased falls on the person trying to enforce the will.
+An Arizona court may require handwriting experts, and family members may dispute the document's authenticity.

 A holographic will is better than no will at all.
-But for anyone who wants to make sure their wishes are followed without complications, a properly executed and witnessed will, ideally with a self-proving affidavit, provides far stronger protection.
+But for anyone who wants to make sure their wishes are followed without complications, a properly executed and witnessed will provides far stronger protection.